MarcoLodini/windows365/Windows365/enterprise/in-development.md

 - Cloud PC error screens
 Administrators will be able to configure and customize this feature within the Guided Scenario for Boot.

 <!-- ***********************************************-->
 ## Windows 365 Frontline

 ### Concurrency buffer usage alert<!--54902162-->

 You’ll be able to set up a new alert to monitor concurrency buffer usage for Windows 365 Frontline in dedicated mode.

+### Resize Windows 365 Frontline Cloud PCs in designated mode<!--54353038-->

+Admins will be able to resize Windows 365 Frontline Cloud PCs in designated mode.

 ## Next steps